hiphapa/blogs.snap-ci.com/_drafts/2013-10-14-aws-elastic-beanstalk.markdown

 Click Add to create the Deploy stage.

-Now, click Save and Re-run, wait for the pipeline to complete and voila, you can now view your [Elastic Beanstalk dashboard](https://console.aws.amazon.com/elasticbeanstalk/home) to see the status of your newly deployed application.
+Now, click Save and Re-run, wait for the pipeline to complete and voila!
+You can now view your [Elastic Beanstalk dashboard](https://console.aws.amazon.com/elasticbeanstalk/home) to see the status of your newly deployed application.

 ![elastic beanstalk dashboard](/assets/images/screenshots/aws-elastic-beanstalk/elastic-beanstalk-dashboard.png){: .screenshot}